 a.
 Licensing Requirements.
 It is the declared policy of the Tribe that all Gaming Activities be licensed and controlled so as to protect the morals, good order and welfare of Tribal Members and other persons on the Reservation and to preserve the honesty, fairness and integrity of such Gaming Activities.
 Accordingly, no person shall engage in any Class II or Class III Gaming Activities on the Reservation without an appropriate and valid independent Class II or Class III license issued by the Gaming Commission.
 Any gaming license which is issued, or finding of suitability or approval by the Gaming Commission, shall be deemed a privilege subject to suspension or revocation.
-No license shall be issued that would place the Tribe in violation of any tribal-state compact to which the Tribe is a party, or of any applicable law.
+No license shall be issued that would place the Tribe in violation the IGRA and regulations promulgated thereunder and, as applicable, provisions of a tribal-state compact, or of any applicable law.